pamyjak/CarLogger/README.md

 ## CarLogger
 - Here is the source code for my CarLogger App!
 - The main code for this project can be found in [App.js](https://github.com/pamyjak/CarLogger/blob/master/App.js) and [Styles.js](https://github.com/pamyjak/CarLogger/blob/master/Styles.js)
-- I started this project to begin my journey as a Full-Stack developer, and to make a useful app for myself and others
+- I started this project to begin my journey in Full-Stack development and to make a mobile app for myself and others